terryyin/translate-python/README.rst

 Translate is a simple but powerful translation tool written in python with with support for multiple translation providers.
-By now we offer integration with Microsoft Translation API and Translated MyMemory API
+By now we offer integration with Microsoft Translation API, Translated MyMemory API and DeepL's Free API

 Why Should I Use This?